 HERE IS THE TRANSCRIPT OF THE PODCAST

-So let's talk about your involvement with charitable organizations.
-I know you've been involved with many charitable organizations.
-Let's start with the Allandale School for Boys and Girls.
-Can you just tell me a little bit about your involvement in that organization?
+I know you’ve been involved with many charitable organizations.
+Let’s start with the Allandale School for Boys and Girls.
+Can you just tell me a little bit about your involvement with that organization?

 I became involved years and years ago.
 A friend of mine started an organization in Chicago called First Society.
 It was a gathering of single men and women, dance-type situations, and they raised money for a place called Allendale School for Boys and Girls.
-I didn't know much about it, but I became involved in this thing, met some nice people, and raised some money for the school.
+I didn’t know much about it, but I became involved, met some nice people, and raised some money for the school.